 8:10 serve the bacon wrapped scallops and dates.
 Keep the oven on.

-Around 8:30-8:45 your partner should pop into the lichen to start the chorizo coarse, meanwhile fill the glasses.
+Around 8:30-8:45 your partner should pop into the kitchen to start the chorizo course, meanwhile fill the glasses.

 Warm the serving dish and prepare the dish.

 9:45 You’ll likely want a bit of a break, but you can ready the escargot for the oven, bake for 10 minutes until butter has melted and the Chou is crispy.
 Serve hot at 10ish.

 The dessert should already be made and plated with some last minute garnished to attend to.
 Serve with coffee/tea when your guest say they are ready.

 Tapas need not be stressful, after all, it’s about getting together with friends in a casual setting.
 Cheers!
 I hope to read about your tapas dinner party soon.